Albania was lonely for 50 years, now it’s on Lonely Planet’s Top Best Value Travel for 2019

 Disco and dancing

 That’s an Albanian sport!
-Albanians are disco or club happy people.
+Albanians are disco or happy clubbing people.
 Although traditional ring dancing is still popular among most Albanians, clubbing or organized dance parties are common for the younger generation.
-Most of these youths dress in fashion usual seen in Greece or Italy and always enjoy seeing a foreigner along side them.
-Also be aware that the entertainment might be from your country now as Albania is the new international tourist attraction!
+Most of these youths dress in fashion usually seen in Greece or Italy and always enjoy seeing a foreigner alongside them.
+Also, be aware that the entertainment might be from your country now as Albania is the new international tourist attraction!